Theodore Wirth Regional Park Activities

 The Trailhead now hosts Mill Valley Market, which is serving up daily fresh and healthy selections through fast casual service and grab and go options.
 Here park goers can find a fresh, clean meal after their activities, including the chicken sandwich with fig jam and brie cheese and arugula or the Mediterranean Grain Bowl that's made with quinoa, chopped veggies and a red wine vinaigrette.
 They are open Sunday through Wednesday from 9am to 8pm and Thursday through Saturday from 9am to 9pm.

-Grab food from Cajun Twist, or head down the street to Lunds & Byerlys to stock up on picnic food.
+Grab food from Mill Valley Market, or head down the street to Lunds & Byerlys to stock up on picnic food.
 There are four grills located in the park which makes having a picnic a breeze!

 One of the hidden gems hosted by Theodore Wirth Park is its five-acre quaking bog with a floating boardwalk.
 A bog is a soft, muddy ground that is like a marshland or swamp.
 The quaking bog is open all year, and is a great way to see some nature in the middle of a city.
 Complete the short loop through the bog to see the fungi, mushrooms, and other wildlife.
 Afterword, explore the maze of trails beyond the bog.